 Gowanus Triple Bypass: Art, Environment & Real Estate

 128 Pierrepont Street

 Once an artery of commerce and industry, the Gowanus Canal and its surrounding area—an Environmental Protection Agency-designated Superfund site—has become emblematic of changing Brooklyn neighborhoods and forces that are impacting the experience of the borough: grassroots arts, environmental remediation, and real estate speculation.
-As part of our spring festival, Arteries: NYC in Circulation, join us for a fast-paced discussion with experts playing pivotal roles in these three arenas as we gain a better understanding of how the shifting flows of creativity and capital are redefining this historic artery.
+As part of our spring festival, Arteries: NYC in Circulation, participants joined us for a fast-paced discussion with experts playing pivotal roles in these three arenas as we gained a better understanding of how the shifting flows of creativity and capital are redefining this historic artery.

 Moderator: Joseph Alexiou, author, Gowanus: Brooklyn’s Curious Canal